-Since its dedication in 1929, the State War Memorial has been entrusted to RSLWA State Branch.
+Since it’s dedication in 1929, the State War Memorial has been under the care of RSLWA State Branch.

-Wherever possible, RSL commemoration ceremonies should follow a standard order of service.
+Wherever possible, RSL commemoration ceremonies are encouraged to adhere to a standard order of service.

-At the appropriate time of the commemoration the sequence of events for RSL ceremonies shall include the following:
+At the designated moment of the commemoration, the sequence of events for RSL ceremonies is expected to include the following:

-The Ode shall be spoken by the designated person.
+The Ode shall be recited by the designated person.

 They shall grow not old, (short pause)